Lectures, visits and tours

 What is community archaeology?
 A precise definition is difficult, but it includes not just ‘digs’, but all the ways people become involved in the subject as non-professionals, and by doing so enrich their experience of the past.
 Community archaeology can address identity, and help develop belonging and a sense of place, and can be a collaborative way for people from diverse backgrounds to explore and produce narratives related to the past.

-High profile speakers already confirmed include Professor Tim Darvill, Director of Human Henge, Alex Fitzpatrick, co-host of the ‘ArchaeoAnimals’ podcast, and Neil Redfern, Executive Director of the Council for British Archaeology.
-The keynote address will be given by Professor Will Bowden of Caistor Roman Town Project, and there will be a ‘marketplace’ area showcasing local projects and groups.
+High profile speakers include Professor Tim Darvill, Director of Human Henge, Alex Fitzpatrick, co-host of the ‘ArchaeoAnimals’ podcast, and Neil Redfern, Executive Director of the Council for British Archaeology.
+The keynote address was given by Professor Will Bowden of Caistor Roman Town Project, and a ‘marketplace’ area showcased local projects and groups.

 A tribute to Dr Neil Faulkner FSA